aarontran/snr-filaments/agenda.md

   Might also be worth double checking some of the internal numerical integrals.
   And, check how accurate/correct Pacholczyk's Bessel function values are now.
   (ASK SEAN -- ANY REASON FOR TABLE SELECTIONS?)
-* Ask Keith Arnaud about error statistics... but, lower priority At what chi-sqr does our simple confidence interval analysis break down/fail?
-  I don't understand the theory behind this very well.
 * Remnant radio spectral indices?!
   See [ppt slides](http://www.astro.le.ac.uk/~cbp1/cta/Talks/TonyBell.pdf),
   just pick some numbers and report in text (saave in SNR catalog, w/ sources and explanation for choices).
+* Update code deep review eventually (discuss: correction to the negative sign in electron distribution functions, explain the Ecut scaling / calculation)

 * Check all constants.  `snr_catalog.py`, model fitting code both wrapper and fortran.
 Go back to Sean's transport eq'n and rederive.
-* Update code deep review eventually (discuss: correction to the negative sign in electron distribution functions, explain the Ecut scaling / calculation)

 * Check transport equation for pure advection case
 * Check numerical prefactor 8.3 TeV for electron cutoff energy

-* Check: sean used energy cutoff in all his model fits? (table 8) (affirmed in Section 4.3)

-* Remember brian's suggestion (from Friday july 25): how does mE depend on energy? what happens if you fit a straight power law to that???
+* When paper is nearing finish -- re-run entire pipeline on SN 1006 as a sanity check.
+But, not now.

 ### CIAO stuff